Auckland Zoo: History and major events

-With the war ending, Auckland Zoo's problems did not evaporate.
+Auckland Zoo's problems did not evaporate with the end of the war.
 Zoos all over the world were looking to improve collections, and New Zealand's isolation was a deterrent to animal exporters.
-Additionally Wellington Zoo was getting favouritism from politicians, and Auckland was still not allowed to exhibit native fauna.
+Additionally, Wellington Zoo was getting favouritism from politicians, and Auckland was still not allowed to exhibit native fauna.

-1948 saw was a turnaround point for the zoo, with new capital works being approved.
-In Sawer's March 1949 report, the details of the animals were given as 165 mammals in 51 species, 329 birds in 98 species and 19 reptiles in 8 species.
+The year 1948 was a turnaround point for the zoo, with new capital works being approved.
+In Sawer's March 1949 report, the details of the animals were given as 165 mammals in 51 species, 329 birds in 98 species and 19 reptiles in eight species.
 An aquarium was built, on a smaller scale than Sawer had anticipated, but successful nevertheless.
-The zoo had also finally won the right to exhibit kiwis, partly due to New Zealand soldiers becoming known as Kiwis during the war.
+The zoo had also finally won the right to exhibit kiwi, partly due to New Zealand soldiers becoming known as Kiwis during the war.
 A curator's house, offices and laboratory were constructed in 1949.

-In late 1948 the council called for the first animal entertainments which Sawer strongly opposed, however Sawer was now approaching 70 years of age and his career was drawing to an end.
+In late-1948, the council called for the first animal entertainments.
+Sawer strongly opposed this, but he was now approaching seventy years of age and his career was drawing to an end.
 Sawer recommended a full-time on-site curator and veterinarian and started to look for a successor.

 "Sawer's retirement marked the end of a remarkable era.
 Despite considerable adversity, the Colonel had managed to keep the zoo operational and in better condition than anyone could reasonably have expected.
 But if Sawer had seemed ahead of his time in wanting the zoo to be seen primarily as an educational institution, the council had other priorities".
-The change of curators plunged the zoo into a pursuit of the animal entertainments Sawer had so strenuously resisted.
+The change of curators plunged the zoo into pursuit of the animal entertainments Sawer had so strenuously resisted.